 Step 3: Check for updated versions or new commands:

 . update all

 . search metan

-Having performed the steps above, I was unable to use the metan command to perform a fixed and random-effects meta-analysis.
+Having performed the steps above, I could not use the metan command to perform a fixed and random-effects meta-analysis.
 The problem was an old version of metan, specifically metan 1.0!
 You can check your version of metan:

 . which metan

-To update the version of metan, simply enter the following command on the Stata command line:
+To update the version of metan, enter the following command on the Stata command line:

 . ssc install metaaggr, all replace